 Introduction to cycles in fashion.
 Theoretical methods and practical applications of fashion cycles and behavior from 20th century linear approach to 21st century multi dimensional platforms will be reviewed.
 This will also include case studies of micro environments.
-Trend analysis and Trend methodologies will be review ed.
-2 CREDITS: 11 LECTURE HOURS / 22 LAB HOURS fashion.
+Trend analysis and Trend methodologies will be reviewed.